srishtiKap-dev/online-code-judge/README.md

 ### For Users

-- **Programming Challenges**: Users can access a variety of programming challenges across different difficulty levels.
 - **Submission**: Users can submit their solutions to the challenges and receive feedback on their code's correctness and efficiency.

 ### For Admins

 - **Question Creation**: Admins can create new programming challenges for users to solve, including specifying the problem statement, input/output format, and test cases.
+Admins can also edit and delete the questions.

 ## Project Structure